-Hi, I’m Henry Hyde, previously the Editor of Miniature Wargames with Battlegames magazine and author of the best-selling The Wargaming Compendium published by Pen & Sword in 2013.
-I am also currently working on a book about wargaming campaigns for them.
-Most recently, I launched Battlegames on Patreon in January 2018, a brand new and exciting way for me to be able to carry on providing high quality wargaming content for wargamers.
-The project enables me to create blog posts, podcasts, videos, maps, graphics and other material on a regular basis.
+Hi, I’m Henry Hyde, previously the Editor of Miniature Wargames with Battlegames magazine and author of the best-selling reference books The Wargaming Compendium published by Pen & Sword in 2013 and, most recently, Wargaming Campaigns, published in June 2022.
+I launched Battlegames on Patreon in January 2018, a new and exciting way for me to be able to carry on providing high quality wargaming content for wargamers.
+This is the home of the acclaimed Battlechat podcast which has enabled me to interview many of my hobby heroes.
 Come and take a look!

 Inspired by my original battlegames.co.uk website (launched in 1998), I launched Battlegames magazine in March 2006 following what would now be called a ‘crowdfunding’ exercise.
 It immediately filled a niche and many gamers labelled it “the thinking wargamer’s magazine”.
 After running the publication on my own, with constrained resources, for as long as I could, it was bought by Atlantic Publishers in 2011, though I continued to edit and design the magazine.
 In 2013, Battlegames effectively took the lead when it merged with Miniature Wargames in April 2013.
 Finally, Atlantic sold the publication to Warners Publications in May 2015, and again I remained in the hot seat until, in September 2016, I decided to move on to pastures new.